aisingapore/TagUI/README.md

 tagui_service.done|service request batch finished running

 # Be a Force for Good
-TA.Gui code is intentionally made honest and not hiding identity as an automated user.
+TA.Gui code is intentionally made honest and not hiding identity as an automated user

 # License
 TA.Gui is open-source software released under the MIT license